-Western Nevada College is a comprehensive community college that serves more than 5,000 students each year within a five-county area, spanning more than 10,000 square miles.
+Western Nevada College is a comprehensive community college that serves more than 4,600 students each year primarily within a five-county area of more than 8,000 square miles.
 One of four community colleges in the Nevada System of Higher Education, it is accredited by the Northwest Commission on Colleges and Universities.
 Documents detailing accreditation approval are available at the WNC library.

 Western offers a diverse curriculum that is tailored to meet students’ individual educational goals.
 By offering multiple college degree, certificate and career-building programs, smaller class sizes, and personalized counseling opportunities, WNC helps to ensure students a positive and successful college experience.